 1) They are glutting up people’s feeds

 Posting a lot at one time gluts up your followers’ feeds.
-The example below is mostly from the same pinner, who pinned a bunch of stuff at one time.
 I don’t want to see a bunch of books that takes up several pages of my feed.

 2) They are pinning the same thing on different boards.